andyd/photowallet-1125/replit.md

 - **Pinch-to-zoom**: 1x to 3x scaling
 - **Double-tap**: Toggle between fit-to-screen and zoomed states
 - **Pan/drag**: When zoomed in, drag to explore photos
-- **Swipe down**: Close viewer and return to album
+- **Swipe down or Escape**: Close viewer and return to album

 **Implementation**: Uses `@use-gesture/react` library for unified gesture handling with Framer Motion for smooth animations.
 Tap navigation uses click event detection with zone-based navigation areas.
+Escape key provides keyboard accessibility for closing the viewer.

 ### File Upload Handling